asemic-horizon/eigen_template/README.md

 # Eigen PyPI Template

 This is a minimal Python package using C++ and [Eigen](https://eigen.tuxfamily.org/) for matrix operations, exposed via [pybind11](https://github.com/pybind/pybind11).
-Note that
+You can think of Eigen as a matrix-oriented DSL that's hosted in C++ but saves you the heartache of dealing with manual memory management.

+When should you use this type of solution?

+* Problems are difficult or impossible to express in terms of NumPy/Jax/Pytorch etc. vectorized primitives
+* Data is large enough to make naive Python solutions impractical both in terms of memory and time.
+* Loop-oriented code is close to self-documenting.
+* There are some easy parallelization wins (think of computing correlation matrices) that you can hang on loops using OpenMP

+When shouldn't you use this?

+* Vibecoding.
+Even with Eigen, C++ is still dangerous enough to be dangerous if you don't know what you're doing, and error messages may not be traceable to deep causes.
+* Your problem space is a better fit for out-of-core map/reduce-y solutions.
+* Your problems are massively parallel enough that you'd benefit from using the GPU
+* This README and its examples are not very clear to you.

 ## Usage in Python